MAIntermediate award(s): PG Cert, PG Dip

 Semester 2 compulsory modules

 This module critically analyses the origins, evolution and role of international institutions in the global order over the course of the 20th and 21st century.
 The aim is to understand why these institutions have developed, and why states choose, or do not choose, to use these institutions as a means to achieve their objectives.
+It includes the study of international courts and justice, and questions about global links and differences, nationhood and security.

 This project enables you to demonstrate your ability to raise and investigate significant questions in relation to your specialist research area either through empirical research or sustained theoretical investigation.
 Based on your initial project proposal you will be expected to negotiate a learning contract with your supervisor, which outlines title, research question, assessment weighting and criteria, and the form of the project.